Protect Your Income And Prevent Wage Garnishment Through Bankruptcy

 If you could pay your creditors, you would.
 Filing for bankruptcy can end the threat of wage garnishment and all actions by debt collectors.
 It allows you to eliminate all or a portion of your unsecured debt and modify the payments on secured debts.

-The law firm of Simon, Fitzgerald, Cooke, Reed and Welch, practices only in bankruptcy law.
+The law firm of Simon Fitzgerald LLC, practices only in bankruptcy law.
 Our lawyers can explain wage garnishment law and explore your options for relief from debt and creditor harassment.

 Filing For Bankruptcy Stops Wage Garnishment

 Are creditors attempting to garnish your wages to collect on debts?
 In most cases the filing of a bankruptcy puts in place an automatic stay which stops and prevents wage garnishment and property seizures and all other actions to collect the debt.
 Contact us today.
-The Simon, Fitzgerald, Cooke, Reed and Welch, firm extends a free consultation at five office locations around Louisiana:
+The Simon Fitzgerald LLC, firm extends a free consultation at five office locations around Louisiana:

 Shreveport • Alexandria • Lafayette